How to Become a Model

-No formal educational credential is required and training is limited.
-Specific requirements depend on the client.
-However, most models must be within certain ranges for height, weight, and clothing size to meet the needs of fashion designers, photographers, and advertisers.
+No formal education credential is required to become a model.
+Specific requirements depend on the client, with different jobs requiring different physical characteristics.
+However, most models must be within certain ranges for height, weight, and clothing size.